Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 What were Atakapa homes like in the past?

-Nobody uses an old-fashioned hut like this anymore.
-Today, the Atakapas live in modern houses and apartment buildings, just like you.
+Nobody uses an old-fashioned hut like this anymore, though.
+Today, the Atakapas live in modern houses and apartment buildings,

 What was Atakapa clothing like?
 Did they wear feather headdresses and face paint?